Priyanka-seo/3RI--On-Page-SEO-work/README.md

 - Keep it up to 155 characters
 - Use an active voice and make it actionable
 - Include a call to action (CTA)
-- Use your Targeted keyphrase
+- Use your targeted keyphrase
 - Show specifications when needed
 - Make sure it matches the content of the page
 - Every Meta decription should be unique